piotrpiedel/ApplicationConfiguration/README.md

 # Documentation
 API documentation is available under /swagger-ui.html. <br>
-Example when application is running at localhost, documentation is in: http://localhost:8080/swagger-ui.html
+Example when application is running at localhost, documentation is at: http://localhost:8080/swagger-ui.html